 Pipeline is a deadly wave.
 In less than a century, this blue cylinder sent hundreds of athletes to the hospital bed and claimed the lives of several wave riders.

-Pipeline is not only the capital of the so-called Seven Mile Miracle, but it is also one of the three homes to the Triple Crown of Surfing.
+Pipeline is not only the capital of the so-called Seven Mile Miracle but also one of the three homes to the Triple Crown of Surfing.

 The legendary Hawaiian surf break recognizes its grand gladiators.
 Mr. Pipeline is the title given to those who master its secrets and ride it consistently and effortlessly over the decades.

-Gerry Lopez, Butch Van Artsdalen, and Mike Stewart are some of the surfers who were distinguished with the honorific title of Mr. Pipeline.
+Gerry Lopez, Butch Van Artsdalen, and Mike Stewart are some of the surfers distinguished with the honorific title of Mr. Pipeline.
 And it's not a cakewalk.